title.gif (2832 bytes)

 We are Val Dambacher and Kathie Miller, two Pacific Northwest friends from Oregon, who fell in love with these marvelous little Scottish sheep and whose husbands gladly encouraged our association so they would not have to listen to us talk about Soay.

-Val (now retired) had raised sheep since her move to Oregon in 1992 while I, on the other hand had respected my husband's request "to bring anything home, but sheep!"
-For 25 years I raised everything else, until one evening the phone rang and the woman on the other end of the line said she needed a home for some SMALL and very RARE.....
+Val (now retired) had raised sheep since her move to Oregon in 1992 while I had respected my husband's request "to bring anything home, but sheep!"
+For 25 years I raised everything else, until one evening in 1996 the phone rang and the woman on the other end of the line said she needed a home for some SMALL and very RARE.....
 I didn't hear the rest.
 Within the week I was a sheep farmer.
-My only regret now is that I did not know about Soay sheep while I was living in southern California; they would have been the perfect animals for my "farmette" in the city.
+My only regret now is that I did not know about them when I was living in southern California; they would have been the perfect animals for my "farmette" in the city.

-As our passion for these sheep grew we made friends in both Canada and Great Britain.
-Over the course of three years, 1998, 1999 and 2000 we imported the only flock of Soay sheep outside of Europe from Montreal, Canada.
-As a result of this opportunity and of our travels throughout the UK, including St. Kilda, preserving this treasure became our mission and our interest shifted entirely to the conservation of this British Soay flock.
-US born Soay sheep registered with the Rare Breeds Survival Trust are considered reciprocal (interchangeable) with Soay in Britain and because of this (after Val retired) I was able to establish an artificial insemination program with the help and support of a breeder in the UK.
-With semen she had collected from four of her RBST registered rams in 2007 and 2010 the very narrow gene pool that we had been forced to work from the beginning has finally been widened.
-The first lambs were born in 2008, a second round in 2010 and a third in April 2011.
+As our passion grew we made friends in both Canada and Great Britain.
+With their help in 1998, 1999 and 2000 we imported the only flock of Soay outside of Europe from Montreal, Canada to Oregon.
+In 1999 we were able to get the sheep reinstated in the Combined Flock Book of the Rare Breeds Survival Trust (registry) in England and thus began the British Soay project in North America.
+As a result of these opportunities and of our travels throughout the UK, including St. Kilda, conserving this faunal treasure became our mission which I have continued since Val's retirement.
+US born Soay registered with the RBST are reciprocal (interchangeable) with Soay in Britain and as a result I was able to establish an artificial insemination program with the help and tireless support of Christine Williams a breeder in the UK.
+With semen she had collected from four of her registered rams the very narrow gene pool that we had been forced to work with from the beginning was finally widened.
+The first "AI" lambs were born in 2008, a second round in 2010, a third in 2011 and a fourth in April of 2014.

-Southern Oregon Soay Farms is a member of the Soay Sheep Society (UK), the RBST (UK), and the American Livestock Breeds Conservancy (ALBC).
-Our sheep are all registered in the Combined Flock Book of the RBST and we have been enrolled in the federal Voluntary Scrapie Program since 1999.
-Visitors and inquiries are always welcomed.
+Southern Oregon Soay Farms is a member of the Soay Sheep Society (UK), the RBST (UK), the American Livestock Breeds Conservancy (ALBC) and Sheep and Friends, A Circle of British Soay Conservationists (US).
+Our sheep are all registered in the Combined Flock Book of the RBST and we were enrolled in the federal Voluntary Scrapie Program from 1999 until is was discontinued in 2013.

 Kathie and Val relaxing with Maya and Lindy